 Data about Customer objects are contained in the

 customers table (this isn’t part of the Billing Tables group).
-It is commonly used as part of billing-based reports and can be joined to a number of tables.
+It’s commonly used as part of billing-based reports and can be joined to a number of tables.
 It’s also useful if you’re creating charges with saved payment information.

 The following example retrieves a list of customers with subscriptions that are currently in a trial period.
-Both the ID and email address for each customer is retrieved.
+It retrieves both the ID and email address for each customer.

 Products and Prices